GoogleCloudPlatform/spanner-migration-tool/README.md

-# HarbourBridge: Turnkey Spanner Evaluation
+# HarbourBridge: Spanner Evaluation and Migration

 [![cloudspannerecosystem](https://circleci.com/gh/cloudspannerecosystem/harbourbridge.svg?style=svg)](https://circleci.com/gh/cloudspannerecosystem/harbourbridge)

-HarbourBridge is a stand-alone open source tool for Cloud Spanner evaluation, using data from an existing PostgreSQL or MySQL database.
-The tool ingests schema and data from either a pg_dump/mysqldump file or directly from the source database, automatically builds a Spanner schema, and creates a new Spanner database populated with data from the source database.
+HarbourBridge is a stand-alone open source tool for Cloud Spanner evaluation and migration, using data from an existing PostgreSQL or MySQL database.
+The tool ingests schema and data from either a pg_dump/mysqldump file or directly from the source database, and supports both schema and data migration.
+For schema migration, HarbourBridge automatically builds a Spanner schema from the schema of the source database.
+This schema can be customized using the HarbourBridge schema assistant.
+For data migration, HarbourBridge creates a new Spanner database using the Spanner schema built during schema migration, and populates it with data from the source database.

+For more details on schema customization and use of the schema assistant, see [web/README](web/README.md).
+The rest of this README describes the command-line capabilities of HarbourBridge.

-HarbourBridge is designed to simplify Spanner evaluation, and in particular to bootstrap the process by getting moderate-size PostgreSQL/MySQL datasets into Spanner (up to a few tens of GB).
-Many features of PostgreSQL/MySQL, especially those that don't map directly to Spanner features, are ignored, e.g. (non-primary) indexes, functions, and sequences.
+HarbourBridge is designed to simplify Spanner evaluation and migration, and in particular for migrating moderate-size PostgreSQL/MySQL datasets to Spanner (up to about 100GB).
+Many features of PostgreSQL/MySQL, especially those that don't map directly to Spanner features, are ignored, e.g. stored functions and procedures, and sequences.
 Types such as integers, floats, char/text, bools, timestamps, and (some) array types, map fairly directly to Spanner, but many other types do not and instead are mapped to Spanner's `STRING(MAX)`.

 View HarbourBridge as a way to get up and running fast, so you can focus on critical things like tuning performance and getting the most out of Spanner.
-Expect that you'll need to tweak and enhance what HarbourBridge produces to complete your evaluation.
-For example, while HarbourBridge preserves primary keys, it does not currently translate other indexes.
-So, you'll need to add [Spanner secondary indexes](https://cloud.google.com/spanner/docs/secondary-indexes) if your SQL queries rely on PostgreSQL/MySQL indexes that have been dropped.
-HarbourBridge is not intended for production database migration.
+Expect that you'll need to tweak and enhance what HarbourBridge produces.

 To use the tool on a PostgreSQL database called mydb, run